grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image35.jpeg" alt-text="A hand holding a screwdriver.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

-6. With your fingers, gently wiggle and lift the SSD out of the PCBA connector at a 15 degree angle.
+6. With your fingers, gently wiggle and lift the SSD out of the PCBA connector at a 15-degree angle.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image36.jpeg" alt-text="A hand holding a small circuit board.":::